dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 #### Fixed

 - Fixed an issue where groups from other logged-in accounts appeared in the RBAC UI
-- Fixed requested Gitlab scopes and an issue when encrypting deploy tokens for GitLab auth
+- Fixed requested GitLab scopes and an issue when encrypting deploy tokens for GitLab auth
 - Fixed an issue where null characters in logs threw errors in scheduled runs